alnah/py-asteroids/README.md

 # py-asteroids

-`py-asteroids` is a Python version of the classic arcade game Asteroids, originally developed and published by Atari in 1979.
+A Python version of the classic arcade game [Asteroids](https://www.youtube.com/watch?v=cZfsnA7dAHI), originally developed and published by Atari in 1979.
 The game was designed by Lyle Rains and Ed Logg.
 This Python implementation is inspired by [Boot.dev](https://github.com/bootdotdev).

 ## Requirements